kunaldhongade/Festora/README.md

 Follow these steps to run the application:

 1. Install the package modules by running the command: `yarn install`
-2. Start the Hardhat server: `yarn blockchain`
-3. Run the contract deployment script: `yarn deploy`
+2. Run the contract deployment script: `yarn deploy`
-4. Run the contract seeding script: `yarn seed`
+3. Run the contract seeding script: `yarn seed`
-5. Spin up the Next.js development server: `yarn dev`
+4. Spin up the Next.js development server: `yarn dev`

 Now, your application should be up and running.